HOW TO RECLAIM YOUR LOST ONLINE DIVORCE BUSINESS

 Among other techniques, online providers have understood and perfected the use of price anchoring.
 They tell your local potential clients, visiting their superbly designed landing pages, that lawyers charge $3000 or $5000 (or pick any amount) for divorce.
 Of course, they fail to mention that such fees these days are for contested, complex or high asset cases.
 It’s apples and oranges, but it doesn’t matter.
 The $5000 “lawyer” price is firmly anchored in the mind of your local potential client.
 They are then told that the online provider’s $300 fee will save the client $4700 (or whatever).

 Cost and efficiency are their strongest sales points, but those arguments can be decimated if properly addressed.
-We have seen only one or two non-1-800-DIVORCE lawyer websites that address these issues.
-There are many other issues which can be addressed by you, as a local lawyer .
-These are all issues on which you win.
+We have seen very few (though the number is increasing) non-1-800-DIVORCE lawyer websites that address these issues directly with the divorce consumer.
+There are many issues which can be addressed to the divorce consumer by you, marketing yourself as a local lawyer.
+They are all issues on which you win.
 See the Solution section below.

-Another cause of their success is the downright fraud used by some online providers – using self-owned online divorce “review” sites and bogus self-owned “certified testimonials” sites.
+Another cause of their success is the downright fraud used by some online divorce mills – using self-owned online divorce “review” sites and bogus self-owned “certified testimonials” sites.
 We filed one slam-dunk fraud complaint with the FBI’s Internet fraud division just to see what would happen.
 Nothing has happened in over a year.
-There is no governmental interest in protecting divorce consumers.
+While online divorce is an interstate commerce issue, there is no Federal governmental interest in protecting divorce consumers.

-Yet regardless of all of these issues that favor you, we must face the reality that online providers understand the divorce-buying market far better than you do.
-They sit in Seattle or Phoenix and they beat you to your core business every day in your own home town.
+Yet regardless of all of these issues that favor you, we must face the reality that online divorce mills understand the divorce-buying market far better than you do.
+They sit in Seattle or India and they beat you to your core business every single day in your own hometown.
 We’re just sayin’.

-1. Address the Problem: Design all of your marketing outreach, but particularly digital, to emphasize to your target market the numerous substantive advantages you have as a local lawyer over remote unqualified online partial providers.
+1. Address the Problem: Design all of your marketing outreach, but particularly online, to emphasize to your target market the numerous substantive advantages you have as a local lawyer over remote unqualified online divorce mills who provide an extremely limited up-selling solution that is not particularly cheap.

-Bear in mind that this shouldn’t be your primary message to your potential clients.
-Your primary message should always be the benefits your potential clients will derive from hiring you.
+Bear in mind that this shouldn’t be your entire primary message to your potential clients.
+The core of your primary sales message should always be the benefits your potential clients will derive from hiring you.
 However, this comparative issue does contribute to those benefits.
-Your advantages over unqualified online providers must be addressed, albeit as a secondary hook point of your pitch.
+It should be a significant portion of your sales pitch.
+The point is that your advantages over unqualified online providers must be addressed.
 This issue is certainly being considered by your potential clients as they move through the research and comparison phases of the sales funnel.

 The comparative issues to address include: